-With longer predicted life expectancies, a roller coaster stock market, and more pending job losses, it’s more important than ever to find ways to boost your retirement savings now.
-Although there may be many obstacles to doing so, even just the few simple tactics outlined here can go a long way to increasing your bottom line at retirement.
+With longer life expectancies, a roller coaster stock market, and lessons learned from a post-pandemic world it’s more important than ever to find ways to boost your retirement savings now.
+Although there may be many obstacles to doing so, even just a few of the simple tactics outlined here can go a long way to increasing your nest egg at retirement.

 If you work for an employer that offers a matching incentive in your retirement plan, take full advantage of it.
 After all – it’s like getting tax free money!
 Even a match of a few hundred dollars per year can add up over time thanks to the magic of compounding.
 For example, if an employee contributes 6% most companies will match half the contribution which equates to a 3% match or 9% in total.
 For an employee earning $50,000 per annum on average over a 35 year career, the extra 3% match is equal to a whopping $207,000 (assuming a 7% return) at retirement.

 2 – Maximize Your Retirement Plan Contribution

 Provided your employer offers a retirement plan such as a 401(k), consider increasing – or even maximizing – your contributions (see current limits).
 This can help you now by reducing taxable income, and will also result in more dollars going towards tax free compounding.
 By forcing yourself save now you will save yourself plenty of financial hardship in the future.

 Also if you are over 50 and behind on your retirement savings, make sure you take advantage of tax free catch-up contributions.
 This special 30%+ boost provided by the IRS for those nearing retirement age allows extra “catch-up” contributions to employer sponsored 401ks and self managed IRAs.

 3 – Make Sure the Mutual Funds in Your IRA are Best in Class